txsl/ee4-hpce-2014-cw6/readme.md

 (graph)
 ### String Search

+String Search is searching for specific DNA patterns in a long string which represents a DNA sequence.
+For a given string, there is more than one pattern to find.
+The way in which the search code works is quite specific:

+It searches for a pattern match, iterating through each pattern at a given index in the string, looking for to match a pattern.
+It does this one by one (ie at a given point in the string, it iterates through each pattern looking for a match).
+As soon as it finds a match, it stops looking for patterns at that index, and updates the index (of where it is located in the string) to the next location after the matched pattern.
+If no pattern is found, it increments the index by one (ie moves along by one) and starts looking for a pattern once again.

+If we are lucky and the pattern match occurs for the first pattern in our series, we will avoid unnecessary calculations.
+On the other end of the spectrum, if the last pattern is the one matched each time, all of the other pattern searches (for different patterns) were futile, and most importantly for us, a waste of time.

+The nature of operation (searching through each pattern _until_ a match is found) makes it difficult to run in parallel, since knowing when to stop searching may not occur in the correct order.

+The first strategy attempted was to calculate the match of each pattern in each string position

 ### Option Explicit
 - TBB to calculate initial state
 - TBB to calculate future states (inner loop)